One of the toughest things a man can have is sensitive skin.

 One thing that’ll sure make you pull your hair out would be choosing between a rotary and foil shaver.

-Both have their strengths and weakness and I’ll outline some of them here.
+Both have their strengths and weakness, and I’ll outline some of them here.

-This difference in blade movement will necessitate different technique.
+This difference in blade movement will necessitate a different technique.
 For a foil razor, you’ll need to move it in a linear motion during shaving.
 Rotary shavers require a circular motion.

 In terms of aggressiveness, the consensus is rotary shavers will be more aggressive and shave closer versus a foil shaver.

 This means foil shavers will cause less irritation against a rotary.